Parks and Trails

-Chatham-Kent is home to 166 family-friendly community parks, as well as two lakeside Provincial Parks (Rondeau and Wheatley).
+Chatham-Kent is home to 166 family-friendly community parks, as well as two lakeside Provincial Paks (Rondeau and Wheatley), and over 45 public trails.
 Together, they provide ample opportunity for residents and guests to explore nature, and have a great time outdoors.

 Twelve of the community parks are equipped with picnic shelters.
 These shelters can be reserved for events to guarantee shade and protection from wind and rain.
 Some parks are also equipped with splash pads, water fountains, bathrooms and portable toilets.